 - Childcare costs

-In calculating a parent’s net disposable income for child support, a party may request the court to subtract a “hardship deduction” from his or her gross annual income if the parent is experiencing extreme financial hardship due to justifiable expenses resulting from the following:
+In calculating a parent’s net disposable income, a party may request the court to subtract a “hardship deduction” from his or her gross annual income if the parent is experiencing extreme financial hardship due to justifiable expenses resulting from the following:

 - Extraordinary healthcare expenses or catastrophic losses for which the parent is responsible for paying